semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 {% endhighlight %}

 As you can see, there is nothing special in the response.
 It looks like every other response from the server, when you are creating an index.
-So the question that might come to your mind is the following: How can you check that the **numeric detection** has been turned on for a given field ?
+So the question that might come to your mind is the following: How can you check that the **numeric detection** has been turned on for a given field?

 Actually, it is very simple.
 You can request your cluster about its settings.
 I don't want this article to be too much, so I won't talk much about it right here.
 I'd rather let you have a look here, on the official documentation: [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/indices-get-settings.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/indices-get-settings.html).